Saint Louis Story Stitchers uses nonviolent collective action and creative youth development to create systemic social change.

 Story Stitchers is committed to placing youth at the center of the work both in identifying topics for exploration as well as the methods for engagement.
 This approach builds a community of youth and professional artists who respect one another.
 Gun violence continues to be a pressing public health crisis that consumes the attention of the engaged youth, and artistic expression helps youth work through the pain and loss they have experienced.

 As a young organization, Story Stitchers is proud that over the last five years, the organization has increased public performances from 15 public presentations with audiences of 2,500 to 27 public presentations with audiences of 8,600, strengthened partnerships with many neighborhoods, and more than doubled the organization’s operating budget, including an Innovations grant from the Mid-America Arts Alliance.
 The growth in our programs is a result of strong community partnerships, high quality programming, and a focus on topics that youth desire to explore.
-Most recently, Story Stitchers was recognized as a recipient of the Lewis Prize for Music Covid-19 Community Response Fund, a national competition creative youth development through music.
+Most recently, Story Stitchers was recognized as a recipient of one of four Accelerator Awardees from The Lewis Prize For Music.
+This is a national competition for creative youth development through music with support of $500,000 over 5 years.

 Saint Louis Story Stitchers partners with and has also received support from Lush Corporation’s The Charity Pot, Starbucks Foundation’s Neighborhood Grant, Mid-America Arts Alliance through National Endowment for the Arts, Missouri Arts Council, Missouri Humanities Council through National Endowment for the Humanities and through the CARES Act.
 In addition locally, Story Stitchers partner and receive support from Spirit of St Louis Women’s Fund, Steward Family Foundation, and Missouri Foundation for Health through 3-year grants, the City of Saint Louis Public Safety Youth at Risk, the Circuit Attorney’s Office, the St. Louis Violence Prevention Commission, St. Louis Mental Health Board, and the Incarnate Word Foundation, Regional Arts Commission, Arts and Education Council PNC, and Youthbridge Community Foundation.
 Washington University in St. Louis and Kranzberg Arts Foundation serve as institutional partners.